charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 11 Adv/Topics/By year cumulative/Trigonometric Functions.md

  - to find a side given 2 angles and one side (AAS)
  - To find an angle given 2 sides and a non included angle (SSA)
      - This is the ambiguous case (there are 2 possible solutions, one accute and one obtuse angle)
-     - SSA is not a proof of congruencegiven the potential for an ambiguous solution
+     - SSA is not a proof of congruence given the potential for an ambiguous solution
      - In questions check that the obtuse solution does not result in the known angle + the calculated angle exceding 180 degrees.
 In this case the obtuse angle is not a valid solution

 Use the cosine rule